GunnerLab/MCCE_Benchmarking/README.md

 Experimental data source details; to be kept in data folder.

 ### Folder clean_pdbs:
-Holds the prepared pdb files which reside inside a folder with the same id in upper case.
+Holds the prepared pdb files which reside inside a folder with the same pdbid in upper case.
 ```
 	data/clean_pdbs/
 	├── book.txt		# Q_BOOK in the code
-	├── run.sh
+	├── default_run.sh
 	├── 135L
 	...
 	├── 9RAT